near/docs/docs/concepts/nodes.md

  - Archival nodes store <strong>all</strong> data, from genesis to present.
 Anytime a new archival node is created, it begins by first syncing all data from genesis to current, then begins to record all future transactions.

  - Non-archival nodes will do a state sync to a recent point, and will only validate from that point forward.
-They will continue to only maintain a recent set of blocks locally, discarding older ones as the chain grows in height.
+They will continue to maintain a recent set of blocks locally, discarding older ones as the chain grows in height.